Microaggressions at work aren’t always obvious—but they’re always harmful

 Picture this: you're wearing brand-new shoes.
 At first, they felt fine.
 But as the day goes on, you notice a tiny pebble stuck inside.

 That’s exactly how microaggressions at work feel.
-Small comments, offhand jokes, or subtle actions that might seem harmless at first glance—but they build up.
+Small comments, offhand work jokes, or subtle actions that might seem harmless at first glance, but they build up.
 For the person on the receiving end, it chips away at their sense of belonging, focus, and well-being.

 What are microaggressions?

 Microaggressions are subtle, often unintentional comments, actions, or behaviors that communicate bias or exclusion toward individuals based on their identity—be it race, gender, age, ability, or background.
-Unlike overt discrimination, microaggressions are typically disguised as offhand remarks or “harmless” jokes, yet they can have a lasting impact on an individual’s sense of belonging at work.
+Unlike overt discrimination, microaggressions are typically disguised as offhand remarks or “harmless” jokes.

 There are various types of microaggressions at work, such as verbal (e.g., stereotypical remarks), behavioral (e.g., avoiding eye contact), and environmental (e.g., lack of representation in leadership).
 All of these contribute to a culture that may feel unwelcoming to marginalized groups.